tom-deman/linux-server/README.md

     sudo rm -rf /tmp/$(date +%d-%b-%Y)
 ```

-Now we are gonna do a cron to execute it:
+Now we do a cron to execute it:

 ```bash
     sudo crontab -u root -e
 ```

 I'll do my cron at 1am on each saturday:

 ```bash
     00 01 * * 6 /root/scripts/conf_backup.sh
 ```